bambooforest/IntroDataScience_Fall_2022/3_data/README.md

 For example, I have collected a lot of data on endangered languages, which I digitally archive in an attempt to preserve it for future speakers and researchers.

+# Exercises

+Understanding data types is important for data visualization and statistical modeling.
+Check out the case studies on [data behind the plots](../case_studies/data_behind_the_plot/).

 # References and footnotes